 After returning from Vietnam, George flew for a private real estate company for approximately two years before he ventured into real estate and became the Director of International Sales, Woodmoor Corp, in Monument, CO.
 His love of the far east and the contacts he made there provided other occupational opportunities in Indonesia, Malaysia and Singapore.
 He also worked in Iran with Bell Helicopter before being evacuated by the Air Force during the overthrow of the Shah.
 George worked until the age of 88 retiring with 16 years of service in court records research with Choicepoint.

 George was a loving husband, father and grandfather.
 He loved to hunt and fish and would go often with his son Jeff and grandson Kyle.
 He loved the mountains and would frequent them often with his family.
 He loved baseball and always wanted to be professional baseball player growing up.
 One of his favorite stories was playing catch on the beach in Miami with Ted Williams, then a Marine Corp pilot in training.

 He is survived by his daughter, Catherine Emmett and son Jeff (Kim); grandchildren Courtney, Shelby, Kyle, Mallory, Kelsey, Katelyn and Kendra; great grandchildren Caius, Skylar and Ayla.
 He is preceded in death by his wife, Marilyn; and daughter Sara.

-George will be buried at Arlington National Cemetary along with his wife of 65 years, Marilyn.
+George will be buried at Arlington National Cemetery along with his wife of 65 years, Marilyn.

-Of all the planes he flew throughout his life, his favorite was the Torpedo Bomber (TBM).
+Of all the planes he flew throughout his life, his favorite was the Torpedo Bomber (TBM Avenger).
 The same model he flew in the war resides right here in Grand Junction which he joyfully visited multiple times.
 In his honor, donations can be made to Rocky Mountain Wings.